 Uruguay can be visited all year round, but the high season is summer, from late December to February, when it’s hot and sunny and perfect for hanging out on the beach.
 It’s never really cold or wet at other times, but it certainly can be chilly in winter.
 Carnaval (carnival) is also a high point, culminating on Shrove Tuesday but starting (in Uruguay) long before then.

-In Montevideo you should enjoy the grand buildings along the main Avenida 18 de Julio, as well as candombé drumming groups rehearsing on Sundays for the Las Llamadas procession.
+In the capital you should enjoy the grand buildings along the main Avenida 18 de Julio, as well as candombé drumming groups rehearsing on Saturday and Sunday evenings for the Las Llamadas procession.
 Montevideo’s Carnaval is also spectacular, and at Easter there are impressive rodeos here.
 Montevideo is also a good base for visiting the wineries of Canelones department and nearby.

 Hiking and horseriding

 Witness Uruguay's most dramatic scenery at Quebrada de los Cuervos © Tornasoloriental, Wikimedia Commons

 Inland there is attractive hill country with many opportunities for hiking and horseriding; the country’s most dramatic scenery is the Quebrada de los Cuervos, a gorge sheltering subtropical flora and fauna.